AIRPORT MASTER PLAN

 A vision and a plan for the future

 The County of San Luis Obispo is committed to ensuring the San Luis Obispo County Regional Airport meets the needs of the region.
 The County is updating the SBP Airport Master Plan, a 20-year plan for the airport.

 An airport master plan is required by the Federal Aviation Administration to help plan for the future and highlight projects in need of future federal funding.
 The SBP Airport Master Plan provides a comprehensive study of the airport and describes the short-, medium-, and long-term development plans to meet future aviation needs.

 The SBP Airport Master Plan process is currently in an environmental determination phase.
-The airport is performing its due diligence, and anticipates moving to the next phase of the master plan process in fall 2022.
+The airport is performing its due diligence, and anticipates moving to the next phase of the master plan process in winter 2023.

 - Project Information

 - Public Involvement